filakhtov/gentoo-use-docs/sys-libs/ncurses.md

 ### unicode
 This flag enables `ncursesw` Makefile target.
 W in `ncursesw` stands for "wide" and resulting library will be able to handle Unicode character sets.

 Normally users want to keep this flag enabled, because popular programs like `less`, `more` and `dmesg` will happily use "wide" version of ncurses!
-However it can be disabled if target system is only ever dealing with English language.
+However it can be disabled if the target system is only ever dealing with English language.